saanvielaty/Headphone-Review-Sentiment-Analysis/README.md

-# Headphone-Review-Sentiment-Analysis
+# Beats By Dre-Review-Sentiment-Analysis
 This project analyzes Amazon reviews for 10 headphones from different companies in order to gain a better understanding of consumer sentiments.
-By integratting the data set with Gemini AI, marketting and production enhancement suggestions are uncoverred to obtain maximum consumer satisfaction.
+By integratting the data set with Gemini AI, marketting and production enhancement suggestions for beats by dre headphones are uncoverred to obtain maximum consumer satisfaction.

 **Data Mining:** Found 10 headphones from different companies on amazon with substantial number of reviews, and copied the ASIN number.
 Using Oxyl API, the data was scraped, and later downloaded into a JSON file.
 This resulted in 10 seperate files that totalled 1000 reviews.